ififfy/flipflip/docs/config.md

   * Images in memory/history are cleared when the slideshow is stopped.
 * `Max Loading at Once` - the number of threads to have loading images.
   * _Be cautious increasing this number as this will increase processing and may degrade performance._
+* `Ignored Tags/Types` - add tags/types here to be globally ignored by Scene Generators
+  * This can be overridden by individual generators as needed

 ## Caching
 These settings control the caching abilities of FlipFlip.
 By default, FlipFlip caches 500MB of images in the